 3. Protein Plus Complex Carbs

 All main meals and snacks should contain good quality protein (chicken, fish, oily fish, eggs, greek yoghurt, legumes, beans) and complex carbohydrates (wholegrains, vegetables, fruits).
 Combining these two macronutrients provides sustained, slow-release energy that will help keep you focused and keep your concentration on target.
-Refined carbohydrates will provide instantaneous fuel, but will wear off quickly and leave you feeling fatigued and hungry.
 Instead of snacking on a bag of jellies, or chocolate, or ice-cream, use real food that will support your energy throughout your day.
 3-4 rice cakes with almond butter or peanut butter.
 150g Greek yoghurt with berries and chia seeds.
 2 chopped apples, and 6-8 walnuts.
 Or, of course, beet pate with carrot sticks.
 Mid-morning and mid-afternoon snacks should complement your main meals, but don’t over-do it.

 4. Hydrate with Water, Caffeinate with Tea

 Hydration is key to concentration.
 The effects of dehydration on the body are significant, and can play havoc with your focus and memory.
 Sip on water all day, keeping a bottle beside you at your work desk or in the library.
 Avoid cordials or sweetener-based squash.
 If you struggle with the taste, infusing with mint leaves, cucumber slices, watermelon slices, lemon and lime wedges, or crushed frozen raspberries can give water a slight lift.
 Caffeinating gently and regularly might suit you better than over-caffeinating, and it’s worth experimenting with your strategy.
 Caffeinated teas such as black tea, green tea, and white tea provide that focus-sharpening supply of caffeine without the large adrenaline and cortisol surge that strong coffee or energy drinks provide.
-The chemical effect is gentler and more sustained, and the fall not as pronounced.
+T

 5. Less Stress, More Success